-For the complete timeline for the upcoming grant cycle, see Appendix C. For a listing of the funds available for award in each biophysical region, see Appendix D. A list of frequently asked questions is provided in Appendix E. All information submitted with project proposals will be considered public information.
+For the complete timeline for the upcoming grant cycle, see Appendix C. For a listing of the current funds available for award in each biophysical region, see Appendix D. Note that additional funds may be added prior to the proposal submission deadline.
+A list of Frequently Asked Questions is provided in Appendix E. All information submitted with project proposals will be considered public information.
 Do not submit any information that is considered privileged or confidential.